Md. Abdullah-Al Mamun

 Writing – original draft, Software, Methodology, Formal analysis.

-This work combines geostatistical modeling, self-organizing maps (SOM), and data-driven algorithms to determine the driving factors and predict groundwater phosphate (PO₄³⁻) content in coastal multi-aquifers in southern Bangladesh.
-Four algorithms — CatBoost, GBM, LSTM, and SVR — were evaluated using 380 samples and 15 prediction parameters.
-The CatBoost model showed exceptional performance in both training (R² = 0.999) and testing (R² = 0.989).
-Phosphate dissolution and saltwater intrusion, along with phosphorus fertilizers, increase PO₄³⁻ content in groundwater.
+This work combines geostatistical modeling, SOM, and data-driven algorithms to predict groundwater phosphate (PO₄³⁻) in coastal multi-aquifers of southern Bangladesh.
+CatBoost, GBM, LSTM, and SVR were evaluated using 380 samples and 15 prediction parameters.
+CatBoost showed exceptional performance in training (R² = 0.999) and testing (R² = 0.989).
+Phosphate dissolution and saltwater intrusion, along with phosphorus fertilizers, increase PO₄³⁻ content.
 Na⁺, K⁺, and Mg²⁺ significantly influenced prediction accuracy.

 • Dataset of 15 hydrochemical parameters from 380 wells

-• SOM identified three distinct spatial patterns in aquifer chemistry
+• SOM identified three distinct spatial aquifer chemistry patterns

 📄 doi:10.1016/j.scitotenv.2024.176024 ↗